 The Minister for Justice has approved the revised Handbook and the Royal Academy for Judicial Professions has adopted and integrated the handbook into its curriculum.

-A working group drawn from the original training cohort will become the trainers for the Royal Academy for Judicial Professions.
+A working group drawn from the original training cohort have taken part in extensive Training of the Trainers (TOT) to teach the revised curriculum at the Royal Academy for Judicial Professions.

 Regional Leadership and Cooperation

 At the regional level, AAPTIP is supporting transnational investigative cooperation and international legal cooperation in Cambodia.